What is Turmeric?

 In order to grow turmeric, roots need to be kept aside from previous harvest and broken into small pieces before being planted a small distance apart.
 The turmeric plant has dark green leaves which are protected by sheaths and grow up to a height of around 1 metre.
 The typical harvest time is around 8 to 9 months after the turmeric root has been planted.

-Here at Hill & Vale we stock turmeric from both India and Nepal.
+Here at Hill & Vale we stock turmeric from India and Nepal.
 The flavour difference between the two is quite astounding with the former much more aromatic and sweet in flavour and the latter more earthy and spicy.
 Both of the single-origin turmerics we work with are grown organically by farmer co-operatives in their respective countries.

 Turmeric root (rhizome) before planting.